dave-doty/aggie-unterprise/README.md

 due to the particular manner in which someone mashed their forearm against the keyboard to generate the alien-looking project names of my own grants (e.g. "*CS NSF DNA and RNA Partic Support Doty K3023EDRNA*"), but you will want to customize according to the shape of your SPO representative's forearm.

 ## Standalone program
-In case you are afraid to write Python code, if you are willing to [install Python](https://www.python.org/downloads/) and use the command line, the `aggie_underprise` package comes with a standalone executable you can use.
+In case you are afraid to write Python code, if you are willing to [install Python](https://www.python.org/downloads/) and use the command line, the `aggie_unterprise` package comes with a standalone executable you can use.
 You still need to install the package by typing `pip install aggie_unterprise`.
 After doing this, you should have a program named `aggie-report` you can use:

 ```
 C:\> aggie-report -d reports